 Hanseul Oh

-PD.
-Dr. rer. nat.
+Prof. Dr. rer. nat.
 Florence Bareyre

 I have been working on brain and spinal cord injuries for more than 20 years and my goal is to understand how innate plasticity can be harvested to foster functional recovery following injury.
 Key research achievements include the first reports that the spinal cord can spontaenously undergo plastic remodelings following traumatic lesion (Nature Neuroscience 2004 and Nature Medicine 2005).
 Recent key work demonstrated that the transcription factor STAT3 iinitiates axonal regeneration (PNAS, 2011), that presynaptogenic organizers such as FGF22 are necessary to post-injury synapse formation (EMBO J, 2015) and that neuronal activity is a key process that drives plasticity in the injured spinal cord (JEM, 2019).